-Bringing History To Life In The Classroom: Story And Essay Contest
+Bringing History To Life In The Classroom: Story, Essay and Poetry Contest

-Alberta Champions has been running Student Contests since to 2010 to promote greater awareness of important Albertans and their roles in building our community.
+Alberta Champions has been offering Student Contests since 2010 to promote greater awareness of important Albertans and their roles in building our community.

 Students grades 4-9 write about great Albertans, catch the inspiration, start to emulate the champions, begin their community involvement, learn good citizenship, and can WIN GREAT PRIZES!

-The contest is open to students from all schools in the Southern Alberta, from Grades 4 -6 and Grades 7-9.
+The contest is open to students from all schools in Alberta, from Grades 4-6 and Grades 7-9.